 But the final comment struck me as the most bizarre:

 “For months, I’ve searched for the guys who got him drunk but wasn’t able to find them.
 If I did, I would’ve killed them for what they did to Johnny.”

 The guy who told the story was known for exaggerating, so I assume only 50% of what he said was true.
 But his urgency to blame the friends really rubbed me the wrong way.
 And I believed I wasn’t the only one, so I responded:

 ME: “What do you mean you would kill them?
 How are they responsible for what happened when he was alone?”

 HIM: “Yeah, but they forced him to go out and get drunk, so they are responsible for his death.”

 ME: “That is ridiculous.
-Johnny was not some helpless little kid.
+Johnny was not a helpless little kid.
 His friends invited him out and he agreed.
+He made a choice.
 If you encourage me to go out with you tonight, and I get drunk and fall of a bridge, would all of you be considered my murderers?”